DIY & Self-Help | 13 views |

 Answer from Construction Brain

-If your contractor has abandoned your job in Ottawa, you have several legal remedies and consumer protection options available under Ontario law, but you need to act quickly to protect your rights.
+If your contractor abandoned your job in Ottawa, you have several legal protections and immediate steps to take under Ontario law, including potential claims under the Construction Act and Consumer Protection Act.

 Immediate Steps to Take